abhishek1711mmmut/Discord-Clone/README.md

-This Discord web page is created using Tailwind CSS.
+This Discord Home page is created using Tailwind CSS.